Tips on Choosing the Right Nursing Job

 Nurses, these days, have many choices of where they want to work from big metropolitan hospitals to cruise ships to corporate headquarters to clinics in neighborhood pharmacies.
-But how do you find the best job to fit your personality, your passion and your needs?
+But how do you find the best job to fit your personality, your passion, and your needs?

-“Self-awareness and soul searching are required in everyone’s life and even more so in nursing,” says Jane Carmody, chief nursing officer at CHI Health in Omaha, Neb.
+“Self-awareness and soul searching are required in everyone’s life and even more so in nursing,” says Jane Carmody, the chief nursing officer at CHI Health in Omaha, Neb.
 “A nurse that does not have his/her heart in it will soon wear out,” she said.
-“Nursing requires love of the profession and the job.
-If those feelings are not there and we don’t self-renew, we can become overcome with worry, self-pity and negativity and that can harm patients.”
+“Nursing requires a love of the profession and the job.
+If those feelings are not there and we don’t self-renew, we can become overcome with worry, self-pity, and negativity and that can harm patients.”
 Are you feeling that way?
 Read about 7 ways to deal with stress as a nurse.

-Carmody, who has been a nurse more than 40 years in many areas from psychiatric to ICU to home healthcare, explains that new nurse graduates would do well to take time to look at potential employers, not only for their interest of their clinical preference but also to understand the pay and benefits.
+Carmody, who has been a nurse more than 40 years in many areas from psychiatric to ICU to home healthcare, explains that new nurse graduates would do well to take time to look at potential employers, not only for the interest of their clinical preference but also to understand the pay and benefits.

 “I also advise new nurses to ask about employee engagement scores (NDNQI results if provided, Pathway to Excellence survey results and so on).
 A key indication of the organization’s value of nursing will be that the chief nursing leader is part of the senior team and is at the table making decisions,” she states.